ibm-cloud-docs/loadbalancer-service/l7-policy.md

 Policies set to `reject` are evaluated first.

 If the action is set to `REDIRECT_HTTPS`, then the HTTP traffic redirects to the HTTPS listener port.
 Only one configuration of this action is supported per listener.
 This action cannot configure L7 rules, and you must configure it using the API.
 You can configure the L7 policy using the action `REDIRECT_HTTPS` with the `addL7Policies` method of the  `SoftLayer_Network_LBaaS_L7Policy` service.
-A `redirectUrl` datatype provides the HTTPS listener ID for HTTPS redirection.
+A `redirectUrl` datatype provides the HTTPS listener's universally unique identifier (UUID) for HTTPS redirection.

 The `Redirect to https` policy is evaluated after a `Reject`.
-If this policy exists, then any existing `redirect to url` and `
+If this policy exists, then any existing `Redirect to url` and `
 Redirect to pool` policies do not apply.
 Also, if there are any existing `Redirect to https` policies, then you cannot create any new `Redirect to url` and `Redirect to pool` policies.

 If no HTTPS redirect policy exists, then any policies set to `Redirect to url` are evaluated after `Reject`.